melcoint/api_service_examples/README.md

 **steps to run the APIService examples collection**
-1. Download the environments and collections files.
+1. Download the environments,collections,design and color files.
 2. set the API_KEY variable value in environments file.
 (Apikey value is available in melco cloud account.Choose the Apikey of ApiService product.)

 **To run FileWorkFlow** <br />